-Please initial below I acknowledge that I have received a copy of t Handbook. the Drew CDC Subsidized Child Care Programs Parent and Provider I agree that it is my responsibility to read this handbook and to adhere to the policies and proced handbook and become familiar with the information in the ures described in the handbook.
-I understand that if I fail to follow the policies child care services, and supplemental documents ar and procedures outlined in the Parent and Provider Handbook, my re "at-risk" of being disenrolled.
-I understand that Drew CDC may change, remby the CDSS, ELCD. nove, or add to any policies or procedures based on changes set forth I understand that providing any inaccurate or services. misleading information will result in the disenrollment of child care I further understand that Drew CDC is require fraudulent information or documentation. ed to recover costs from me for any child care services provided using provided in this handbook.
-The program is designed makes every attempt to have clear and consistent p destions or concerns that you may have regarding the information of to assist low-income parents with their child care needs.
-Drew CDC policies for all enrolled parents and providers.
-The program hopes oviders will be both positive and professional.
-The staff can be 00 p.m. by calling (310) 609-3885. a copy of the Drew CDC Subsidized Child Care Programs Parent and cogram, it is my responsibility to read this handbook and to become in.
-Name (Please Print) Signature Date AGENCY'S COPY
+Please initial below I acknowledge that Handbook.
+I have received a copy of the Drew CDC Subsidized Child Care Programs Parent and Provider responsibility to read this had to the policies and procedure ndbook and become familiar with the information in the is described in the handbook. f I fail to follow the policies an upplemental documents are " d procedures outlined in the Parent and Provider Handbook, my at-risk" of being disenrolled.
+I understand that D by the CDSS, ELCD. rew CDC may change, remov e, or add to any policies or procedures based on changes set forth I understand that p services. providing any inaccurate or mi sleading information will result in the disenrollment of child care I further understan fraudulent information o • o recover costs from me for any child care services provided using provided in this handboo makes every attempt to h that the relationship with k.
+The program is designed to have clear and consistent polic n parents and child care provid tions or concerns that you may have regarding the information assist low-income parents with their child care needs.
+Drew CDC cies for all enrolled parents and providers.
+The program hopes ders will be both positive and professional.
+The staff can be p.m. by calling (310) 609-3885.
+Provider Handbook.
+As a opy of the Drew CDC Subsidized Child Care Programs Parent and ram, it is my responsibility to read this handbook and to become Name (Please Print) Signature Date AGENCY'S COPY